 Pre-Employment Drug Testing

-One of the most important aspects of running a successful business is operational efficiency, and that extends through every level of a company’s infrastructure, from the way the computer network is maintained to the system of management used to organize employees.
-But there’s one area that has, in recent years, grown in importance, and that is hiring.
+One of the most important aspects of running a successful business is operational efficiency.
+It extends through every level of a company’s infrastructure, from the way the computer network is maintained to the system of management used to organize employees.
+However, there is one area that has, in recent years, grown in importance, and that is hiring.

-This is why now, more than ever, hiring the right person is an incredibly important aspect of management.
+This is why, now, more than ever, hiring the right person is an incredibly important aspect of management.
 The last thing any company wants is an employee holding onto the job for some critical period of time, only to create more problems with their inevitable dismissal.
 Often when hiring a liability you end up owning that liability.

-Why Drug Testing Matters
+Why Pre-Employment Drug Screening Matters

 A person’s private life is their own affair, there’s no argument about that.
-However, when private activities begin to interfere with professional obligations, then it becomes a problem not just for the individual but for the organization that individual is affiliated with.
+However, when private activities begin to interfere with professional obligations, then it becomes a problem not just for the individual, but for the organization that individual is affiliated with.

-An established, scrupulously applied pre-employment drug testing program can help a company for the following reasons.
+An established, scrupulously applied pre-employment drug testing program can help a company for the following reasons:

 Both employees within your company and the public at large will enjoy a boost in morale and confidence from knowing this kind of drug testing policy is in place.
 Employees know that the people they work with are reliable and clear headed with no impaired judgment or work quality due to substance abuse.
 The public at large sees the policy as a commitment to both safety and responsibility, which gives any company a welcome boost in public relations and confidence.